harrisonlab/phytophthora_rubi/README.md

 the number of SigP-RxLR genes are:      2279 the number of SigP-RxLR-EER genes are:  290
 Merged RxLR-EER regex proteins: 264

+Without EER:
+strain: SCRP249 species: P.rubi
+the number of SigP gene is:     74620 the number of SigP-RxLR genes are:      2303 the number of SigP-RxLR-EER genes are:  300
+Merged RxLR-EER regex proteins: 1920

+strain: SCRP324 species: P.rubi
+the number of SigP gene is:     75263 the number of SigP-RxLR genes are:      2313 the number of SigP-RxLR-EER genes are:  294
+Merged RxLR-EER regex proteins: 1930

+strain: SCRP333 species: P.rubi
+the number of SigP gene is:     74464 the number of SigP-RxLR genes are:      2279 the number of SigP-RxLR-EER genes are:  290
+Merged RxLR-EER regex proteins: 1904
 ```

 E5) From ORF gene models - Hmm evidence of WY domains